Baedari Secondhand Bookstore Alley: First Generation Secondhand Bookstores

-1. Jiphyeonjeon (Hangul: 집현전; Hanja: 集賢殿)
+1. Jiphyeonjeon (집현전; Hanja: 集賢殿)

 The first store to open on this street is "Jiphyeonjeon", named after a royal research institute set up by Sejong the Great of the Korean Joseon Dynasty.
 The bookstore was opened in 1951, during the Korean War, and has a 65-year history.
 In Incheon, it is the second bookstore to open.
 Jiphyeonjeon was bought by Bong-in Han in 1992 who was operating it until 2018.
 After his death, the store was handed over to Lee Sang-bong, former director of Baedari photo space.
 He decorated the whole space thereafter and reopened it in May 2021.
 It consists of three floors; the 2nd floor is the book shelter and the 3rd floor is the space for exhibition & lectures.

-2. Abel Bookstore (Hangul: 아벨서점)
+2. Abel Bookstore (아벨서점)

 Abel Book store is one of the oldest centers of Baedari Secondhand Bookstore Alley.
 It was opened in 1974 by now 72-year-old Hyeon-suk Kwak, who has been running Abel Bookstore in Dong-gu for 46 years and has been guarding Baedari Alley to this day.
 'Abel' in Abel Bookstore is God's first disciple, meaning purity.
 On November 4, 1973, Kwak opened a small bookstore with a size of 3 to 4 pyeong in Dong-gu, Incheon.
 Since then, Abel Bookstore has moved its site four times, and in December 1995, it settled in its current location, Baedari, Dong-gu.
 It has many different kinds of old books, making it the leader of the street.
-It also runs Abel Gallery, on its second floor the gallery which is named ‘Poem Attic’ regular book exhibitions and poetry reading or meeting with the poet is held on every last Saturday (which is on hold due to COVID-19 pandemic).
+It also runs Abel Gallery, on its second floor the gallery which is named 'Poem Attic' regular book exhibitions and poetry reading or meeting with the poet is held on every last Saturday.
 Kwak has been holding a 'poetry recital' in the annex of Abel Bookstore since 2007.
 'You are all poets' is the theme of the poetry recital and renowned poets are also invited to these recitals.
 Currently, the poetry recital has been temporarily suspended due to COVID-19.